You must have a rare and special football talent to impress the great Sir Bobby Charlton.

-Part of the new wave of talent that ushered in Beckham, Giggs, Butt and the Neville brothers in the mid-1990s, Salford-born Scholes scored twice on his debut in the League Cup at Port Vale in 1994/95 – and on his first league outing against Ipswich – and never looked back.
+Part of the new wave of talent that ushered in David Beckham, Ryan Giggs, Nicky Butt and Gary and Phil Neville in the mid-1990s, Salford-born Scholes scored twice on his debut in the League Cup at Port Vale in 1994/95 – and on his first league outing against Ipswich – and never looked back.

 Neat and compact, a misplaced Scholes pass was one of the rarest sights in football.
 His superb eye for goal and late runs from midfield also served his country superbly on 66 occasions.